ddadaal/simstate/README.md

 # restate

-Inspired by [unstated](https://github.com/jamiebuilds/unstated), restate is a React state management tool aiming to provide enough functions with minimal code needed powered on [React Hooks](https://reactjs.org/docs/hooks-intro.html) and [Context](https://reactjs.org/docs/context.html).
+`restate` is a [React Hooks](https://reactjs.org/docs/hooks-intro.html) based state management tool.

 # How to use